tprei/German-Friend/README.md

 ## A Telegram bot to help you with the everyday ~~German~~ translating struggle.

-Okay, so.
-I've never really made any Telegram bots, this is a first for me.
-So yea, this may be *really bad*.

 The idea behind it came when I was struggling to read a book in German and I wanted to do something else.
 So the next day I decided I was going to make a Telegram bot in under 24 hours.
-This monstruosity is the final product (or at least the alpha? hehe)
+This is the final product (or at least the alpha? hehe)

 This bot **does not translate words/sentences**.
 It looks them up in a dictionary.